Timea's Kitchen

 Jump to:

 In Transylvania, we often enjoy grilled eggplant dip.
-However, after tasting the Greek version (melitzanosalata), I was blown away by its unique, smoky flavour.
-Give it a try – you won't be disappointed!
+However, the Greek version (melitzanosalata) blew me away with its unique, smoky flavour.
+Try it – you won't be disappointed!

 Ingredients

-One of the most beautiful aspects of Greek cuisine is its ability to transform simple ingredients into dishes that are bursting with flavor.
-Melitzanosalata is a perfect example of this culinary magic.
+One of the most beautiful aspects of Greek cuisine is its ability to transform simple ingredients into dishes that are bursting with flavour.
+The Greek eggplant dip is a perfect example of this culinary magic.
 While the ingredient list is short, each element plays a crucial role in creating the dip's signature taste and texture:

-- Two Cloves of Garlic: Fresh garlic is a must for its specific aroma and flavor.
+• Two Cloves of Garlic: Fresh garlic is a must for its specific aroma and flavour.
 Crushing the garlic cloves releases their oils, infusing the salad with a delicious garlicky kick.

 How to Make the Greek Eggplant Dip?